WibbleDibbleEnterprises/usedebikes.ie-checker/README.md

 ## 🚀 Part 1: Setting it up for the first time

 ### Step 1 — Create your Telegram bot

-Telegram lets you create simple bots for free with no account beyond your normal Telegram login.
-Here's how:

 1. Open Telegram and search for **@BotFather** (it has a blue tick next to it)
 2. Tap on it and tap **Start**